clarpaul/gtng_clng_data_project/CodeBook.md

 # Code Book: UCI Human Activity Recognition Data Set
-The data produced by the analysis script is written to disk as two data files, `tidy_summary.txt`, which contains a summary of the feature data calculated in the UCI analysis, and `tidy_data.txt`, which contains selected data from the original UCI analysis itself.
-The data extracted from the original UCI analysis was produced by taking the means and standard deviations in short time windows of signals calculated from gyroscopic and accelerometer output of Samsung cell-phones worn on the belts of 30 subjects (numbered 1 through 30 in column 1 of the files, and described as factors in the dataframes loaded into the workspace by `run_analysis.R`) while they performed 6 acitvities denoted by the following activity names (contained in column 2 of the files, and also described as factors in the dataframes loaded into the workspace by `run_analysis.R`):
+The data produced by the analysis script is written to disk as two data files:
+ 1. `tidy_data.txt`, which contains selected data from the original UCI analysis itself, in space delimited format
+ 2. `tidy_summary.txt`, which contains summary metrics for the feature data calculated in the UCI analysis, in space delimited format

+The analysis script also loads the data into the global environment in the form of a list (`tidy_list`) of two tbl_df dataframes corresponding to the above files (`tidy_data` and `tidy_summary`).
+For details on tbl_df's, see the documentation for packages `tidyr` or `dplyr`.

+To produce the dataset from which (1) was selected, investigators used Samsung cell phones to record gyroscopic and accelerometer sensor readings of 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The cell phones were worn on the belts of 30 subjects while they engaged in six, video-recorded acitvities (see list below).
+From the sensor readings, 561 different features were calculated, of which 66 were selected for this analysis.
+Each observation of 66 features corresponds to a row in (1), calculated based on 128 readings taken during a 2.56 sec time window.
+The 66 features selected for this analysis correspond to signal means and standard deviations: original feature names containing `mean()` or `std()`.
+Other features not selected for this analysis include `max()`, `min()`, `correlation()`, and many more.

+Each row of feature values in (1) was calculated based on readings taken while a specific `subject` engaged in a specific `activity`.
+Column 1, numbered 1 to 30, contains the subject ID number, and is encoded as a factor variable in the loaded dataframes.
+Each row of column 2 takes on one of the six values below, and is also encoded as a factor variable.
+The values below are transformed from those in the original dataset by lower-casing and substitution of a "." for hyphens between words.
 ````
 laying
 sitting